strimzi/proposals/083-stretch-cluster.md

 #### Cross-cluster communication
 Kafka controllers/brokers are distributed across multiple Kubernetes environments and will need to communicate with each other.
 Currently, the Strimzi Kafka operator defines Kafka listeners for internal communication (controlplane and replication) between brokers/controllers (Kubernetes services using ports 9090 and 9091).
 The user is not able to influence how these services are set up and exposed outside the cluster.
 We would remove this limitation and allow users to define how these internal listeners are configured in the Kafka resource, just like they do for Kafka client listeners.

 Users will also be able to override listener configurations in each KafkaNodePool resource, if the listeners need to be exposed in different ways (ingress host names, Ingress annotations etc.) for each Kubernetes cluster.
-This will be similar to how KafkaNodePools are used to override other configuration like storage etc. To override a listener, KafkaNodePool will define configuration with same listner name as in Kafka resource.
+This will be similar to how KafkaNodePools are used to override other configuration like storage etc. To override a listener, KafkaNodePool will define configuration with same listener name as in Kafka resource.

 #### Resource cleanup on remote Kubernetes clusters
 As some of the Kubernetes resources will be created on a remote cluster, we will not be able to use standard Kubernetes approaches for deleting resources based on owner references.
 The operator will need to delete remote resources explicitly when the owning resource is deleted.